Parent Family Weekend Frequently Asked Questions

 - Family photos taken with MSU’s Bobcat statue, Spirit

-- Free family admission to the Museum of the Rockies, including Taylor Planetarium, all weekend long
+- Free family admission to the Museum of the Rockies, including Taylor Planetarium, all weekend long with nametag given at check-in

 - The fee is a flat rate and covers all family members in attendance.

-Tickets to the Bobcat football game on September 28thmust be purchased separately and in advance.
+Tickets to the Bobcat football game on October 14th must be purchased separately and in advance.
 Use the promo code Parent on TicketsWest to purchase tickets in the Parent and Family section.
 Seats are limited and families are encouraged to buy their tickets early.
 If the Parent and Family section is sold out, you can purchase general admission tickets by removing the promo code.
 If you would like to sit with your student during the game, you will need to purchase a separate ticket for them.

 MSU has implemented a clear bag policy as a safety and security measure at all Bobcat home football games.
 The clear bag policy allows transparent bags no larger than 12 inches tall by 6 inches wide by 12 inches deep, as well as 1-gallon, clear, resealable plastic storage bags.
 Select non-clear bags will be allowed into Bobcat Stadium, including small clutch bags (no larger than 4.5-by-6.5 inches), seat cushions without pockets or zippers, and medical and diaper bags.
 Fans can each bring in one approved bag and one of the smaller clutch-style bags.
 They can also bring coats and blankets into the stadium that do not fit in an approved bag.
 Items prohibited under the policy, whether opaque or clear, include backpacks, large purses, oversized tote bags, mesh bags, drawstring bags, camera bags, binocular cases and fanny packs.
 Visit the MSU Bobcat website for more information on the clear bag policy.